GoogleChrome/workbox/docs/getting-started/index.md

 ## Generating a Service Worker

-To generate a service worker for your project just run the CLI with the 'generate:sw' command.
+To generate a service worker for your project just run the CLI with the 'generate:sw' command in the root of your poject.

 ```
 sw-cli generate:sw